snarkhunter/oofcanvas/README.md

 being developed in its own git repository to make it easier to test and easier to distribute independently from OOF2.

+This is _not_ meant to be a gnome library or a plug-in replacement for goocanvas.

 ## Class overview

 Everything is in namespace OOFCanvas.